clauwycuizon/clauwycuizon/_posts/2017-01-19-My-First-Entry.md

 And to you who’s reading this, THANK YOU! :P You could be a close friend, a classmate, a friend, a stranger, but I thank you for dropping by and getting curious about me advertising myself (probably in facebook haha)

-Cheers to more intentional deeds!
-Is there anything you've been meaning to do but haven't found the time to do it?
+ Is there anything you've been meaning to do but haven't found the time to do so?
 This is our year!
+Cheers!

  And I’d like to put it here to remind myself: “You always have time, IF YOU MAKE TIME.”

-See you around. <3
+See you around, Clauwy. <3